dmalicia/dm-terraform/README.md

-Prospects : Digital Ocean, Vsphere , Openstack or any other providers supported by terraform
+prospects : Digital Ocean, Vsphere , Openstack or any other providers supported by terraform

 ### suggested initial architecture GCP

 ![Image of GCP](https://github.com/dmalicia/dm-terraform/blob/master/docs/dmlc.svg)

 https://dmlc.pw is the domain of our service using google load balancer with CDN serving the content, autoscales running the docker application.